Edward VIII: Duke of Windsor

+Wedding

 The Duke married Simpson, who had changed her name by deed poll to Wallis Warfield (her birth surname), in a private ceremony on 3 June 1937, at Château de Candé, near Tours, France.
 When the Church of England refused to sanction the union, a County Durham clergyman, Robert Anderson Jardine (Vicar of St Paul's, Darlington), offered to perform the ceremony, and Edward accepted.
 George VI forbade members of the royal family to attend, to the lasting resentment of the Duke and Duchess of Windsor.
 Edward had particularly wanted his brothers the Dukes of Gloucester and Kent and his second cousin Lord Louis Mountbatten to attend the ceremony.
+The French virtuoso organist and composer Marcel Dupré played at the wedding.

 The denial of the style Royal Highness to the Duchess of Windsor caused further conflict, as did the financial settlement.
 The Government declined to include the Duke or Duchess on the Civil List, and the Duke's allowance was paid personally by George VI.
 Edward compromised his position with his brother by concealing the extent of his financial worth when they informally agreed on the amount of the allowance.
-Edward's wealth had accumulated from the revenues of the Duchy of Cornwall paid to him as Prince of Wales and ordinarily at the disposal of an incoming king.
+Edward's wealth had accumulated from the revenues of the Duchy of Cornwall paid to him as Prince of Wales and ordinarily at the disposal of an incoming monarch.
 George also paid Edward for Sandringham House and Balmoral Castle, which were Edward's personal property, inherited from his father and thus did not automatically pass to George VI on his accession.
 Edward received approximately £300,000 (equivalent to between £21 million and £140 million in 2021) for both residences which was paid to him in yearly instalments.
-In the early days of George VI's reign Edward telephoned daily, importuning for money and urging that Wallis be granted the style of Royal Highness, until the harassed king ordered that the calls not be put through.
+In the early days of George VI's reign, Edward telephoned daily, importuning for money and urging that Wallis be granted the style of Royal Highness, until the harassed king ordered that the calls not be put through.

 Relations between the Duke of Windsor and the rest of the royal family were strained for decades.
 Edward had assumed that he would settle in Britain after a year or two of exile in France.
 King George VI (with the support of Queen Mary and his wife Queen Elizabeth) threatened to cut off Edward's allowance if he returned to Britain without an invitation.
 Edward became embittered against his mother, Queen Mary, writing to her in 1939: "[your last letter] destroy[ed] the last vestige of feeling I had left for you ... [and has] made further normal correspondence between us impossible."